Fubukimaru/asMSX/README.md

 Please help us improve test coverage for the code.
 Read our [testing guide](doc/testing.md) and contribure!

+## asMSX team
+The asMSX team is a undefined collective that has worked on this program or has helped with it. asMSX wont be as it is if it wasn't for the colaboration of:

+- Eduardo Robsy
+- @cjv99 (Thanks for buying and sharing it!)
+- Ivan Nieto
+- @theNestruo
+- @Fubukimaru
+- @oboroc
+- @jamque
+- @mvac7
+- @duhow
+- @LocoMJ
+- @libertium
+- vim
+- The game

 # Original Spanish README

 Estructura de carpetas